How a Charitable Remainder Trust Can Lower Your Taxes

 Most estate planning attorneys recommend the CRUT for clients who want long-term income with inflation protection.
 The CRAT is often better for clients who need a guaranteed income floor and plan a shorter trust term.
 Your choice depends on your financial goals, risk tolerance, and how long you expect the trust to operate.

-Tax Benefits of a Charitable Remainder Trust
+How a Charitable Remainder Trust Can Lower Your Taxes

 CRTs offer three distinct tax advantages that work together to make them one of the most powerful charitable giving tools in the tax code.

-1. Partial Income Tax Deduction
+1. Claim an Immediate Income Tax Deduction

 When you fund a CRT, you receive an immediate income tax deduction based on the estimated present value of the charitable remainder.
 The deduction amount depends on several factors: the fair market value of the assets you contribute, the payout rate, the trust term, the ages of the income beneficiaries, and the IRS discount rate (called the Section 7520 rate) at the time of the contribution.